roman-aguilera/common-instructions/README.md

 ## Git
 ### Downloading someones elses git repository (i.e. online folder of their code) into your machine
 Find the Github repository you want to copy
-Fork their repository into your github repository (This places a copy of their code into your github.
-This is important) (Google "how to fork a repository")
+Fork (copy) their repository into your github repository.
+This places a copy of their code into your Github profile which you now have full control over!
+(This is important becuase you cant commit changes to someone else repository unless they give you permission) (Google "how to fork a repository")
 Go to your github, copy the gihub URL of your copy of their repository (URL should end in .git)
 ```
-#fork to your own gihub repository first (you cant commit changes to someon else repository unless)
 git clone <github URL> # github URL must come from your personal github repository (the URL can be pasted by pressing `CNTRL+V`)
 ```